Acupuncturist In Chapel Hill, NC

 As a form of natural or alternative medicine, acupuncture is used to alleviate pain, improve digestion, relieve insomnia, and better a person’s emotional wellbeing.

 In 1997, the National Institute of Health documented the safety of acupuncture, as well as, it’s effectiveness.
 Today, many insurance policies cover acupuncture treatments.
 Acupractic Natural Healing Center in Chapel Hill has more than two decades of experience helping patients.

-Acupuncture 101: how does it work?
+Acupuncture 101: How does it work?

 Acupuncture promotes the body’s natural ability to heal while improving its overall functioning.
 To do this, specific points on the body known as acupoints are stimulated with very fine, sterile needles.
 Heat, pressure, and electrical stimulation may be added to the needles to enhance the stimulation process.
-Additional techniques that may happen during, before, or after an acupuncture session include massage, cupping, moxibustion, or the application of topical herbs or tinctures.
+Additional techniques that may happen during, before, or after an acupuncture session includes massage, cupping, moxibustion, or the application of topical herbs or tinctures.

 What is the philosophy behind acupuncture?